Hidden-Histories/Public-Resources/documentation/UsingPorPOIse.md

 .
-## Log in to your porPOIse account
+## Let's get started!
+Log in to your porPOIse account

 Log in to your porPOIse account in a web browser on your PC.
 The URL to access it has the form below, but replace ExampleArtist with the porPOIse account name that the admin created for you. (no blanks!):